cnachtigall1991/Auth-for-Newbs/README.md

     * [ ] POST request to server
       * [x] Display errors
       * [x] If succesful login
-        * [ ] Store the token in localStorage
+        * [x] Store the token in localStorage
         * [x] Redirect to the "dashboard"
-* [ ] If a logged in user visits the signup or login page, redirect them to the dashboard
+* [x] If a logged in user visits the signup or login page, redirect them to the dashboard
-* [ ] If a non logged in user visits the dashboard, redirect to the login page
+* [x] If a non logged in user visits the dashboard, redirect to the login page
+* [ ] Show username on dashboard
 * [ ] After sign up, immediately login
 * [ ] Have one protected route on the backend...
   * [ ] ONLY logged in users can request this route